Amplitude recursions with an extra marked point: Genus zero (tree level)

-where the entries of the matrices $e_0$ and $e_1$ are again either vanishing or homogeneous polynomials of degree one in the Mandelstam variables $s_{ij}$ for $i,j\in\{1,2,\dots,\snol\}$.
-Different than before, the dimension of the matrices is now $(\snol-2)!\times (\snol-2)!$.
-These matrices turn out to be braid matrices, that is, representations of the braid group of $\snol+1$ distinguishable strands with three strands held fixed.
-It is well known, how to obtain these matrices recursively \cite{aomoto1987,Terasoma,Mizera:2019gea}.
+While the matrices $e_0$ and $e_1$ contain entries from the same class as for the matrices in \eqn{eqn:KZexample}, they are now of dimension $(\snol-2)!\times (\snol-2)!$.
+These matrices turn out to be braid matrices, that is, representations of the braid group of $\snol{+}1$ distinguishable strands with three strands held fixed.
+It is well known how to obtain these matrices recursively \cite{aomoto1987,Terasoma,Mizera:2019gea}.

 Of course, the choice of the basis is a priori arbitrary.
 However, depending on the intended use, certain choices turn out to be much more beneficial than others in practice.
 For example, the recursive definition of the matrices in $e_0$ and $e_1$ in \rcite{Mizera:2019gea} are constructed for the choice $\mathcal{B}_{1,1,\dots,1}$, i.e.\ $2\leq i_k<k$.
-On the other hand, the limits considered in \subsecref{subsec:genus0boundaryValues} will conveniently be formulated in the basis $\mathcal{B}_{2,2,\dots,2}$.
+On the other hand, the limits considered in \subsecref{subsec:genus0boundaryValues} will conveniently be formulated in the basis $\mathcal{B}_{2,2,\dots,2}$.\\[4pt] \textbf{Example.} Let us consider the simplest example $\snol=4$ and show the above calculational steps explicitly for the basis $\mathcal{B}_2=\{\Sel[1](0,1,x_3),\Sel[3](0,1,x_3)\, \}$, where

-\Eqn{eqn:KZexample} is a first example of the type of differential equations we are going to deal with in the following: it is an equation of Knizhnik--Zamolodchikov (KZ) type \cite{Knizhnik:1984nr}.
-The solution theory for this differential equation is well-known from \rcites{Drinfeld:1989st,Drinfeld2}.
-In order to proceed, we will provide a short introduction to the KZ equation and its formal solutions in the next subsection.